 You can use this page as a guide and make calculations based on your situation to arrive at an estimate of your costs to buy.
-When you work with us, we will provide you with a much more precise estimate of closing costs as soon as you narrow in on possible options.
+When you work with me, I will provide you with a much more precise estimate of closing costs, as soon as you narrow in on possible options.

-In North Carolina, closings are handled by an attorney but it is not meant to be a legal battle.
+In North Carolina, closings are handled by an attorney, but it is not meant to be a legal battle.
 The attorney is typically chosen by the buyer and handles the paperwork for the buyer, seller, and lender.
-Sellers do not normally have a separate attorney (except some foreclosures and for-sale-by-owners.)
+Sellers do not normally have a separate attorney (except some foreclosures and for-sale-by-owners) but can, if they choose to.
 The attorney collects and disburses all funds plus oversees the signing and recording of all documents.

-A standard federal HUD-1 form is used to list and calculate the collection and payment of all costs associated with the real estate transaction.
-The mortgage and all closing costs are added/subtracted from the contracted purchase price to arrive at a "bottom line" number that the buyer pays at closing to complete the deal.
-That amount can be wired directly to the closing attorney from the buyers' bank or the buyers can bring a cashier's (bank) check to closing made out to the closing attorney.
+Standard Federal Closing Documents are used to list and calculate the collection and payment of all costs associated with the real estate transaction.
+The mortgage and all closing costs are added/subtracted from the contracted purchase price to arrive at a "bottom line" number that the buyer pays at closing to complete the transaction.
+That amount is usually wired directly to the closing attorney from the buyer's bank.
+Some attorneys will prefer a cashier's (bank) check made out to the closing attorney.

-The Example column below shows typical numbers for a conventional (not FHA/VA/USDA) loan for 80% @ 3.5% interest with a closing date of May 15th, annual property taxes of $2000 and annual home owners' insurance of $700, This is just an example.
+The Example column below shows typical numbers for a conventional (not FHA/VA/USDA) loan for 80% of the contract price @ 4.5% interest, with a closing date of May 15th, annual property taxes of $2000, and annual home owners' insurance of $780.
+This is just an example.
 Additional rules and fees may apply to VA, FHA, USDA and other types of loans.
-In this example, the buyer agrees to pay $250,000 for the house and writes a check for $2000 of earnest money (to the realty company to be held in an escrow account) and $300 as a due diligence fee (paid to the seller) at the time the offer is made.
+In this example, the buyer agrees to pay $250,000 for the house and writes a check for $2500 of earnest money (to the realty company, or attorney, to be held in an escrow account) and $300 as a due diligence fee (paid to the seller) at the time the offer is made.
+Everything is negotiable.

-In this example, The buyers' total outlay of cash is the negotiated selling price (part of which is the earnest money deposit & their due diligence fee paid at the time of the offer), plus closing costs, and pre-paid items, minus the mortgage amount.
-In the example above, the buyer pays $51,703 at closing in addition to the $2,300 paid at the time of the offer.
+In this example, The buyer's total outlay of cash is the negotiated selling price (part of which is the earnest money deposit & their due diligence fee paid at the time of the offer), plus closing costs, and pre-paid items, minus the mortgage amount.
+In the example above, the buyer pays $51,610 at closing in addition to the $2,800 paid at the time of the offer.
 They will have a mortgage of $200,000 with the first payment due July 1.
-For this example, that payment would be $898.09 in principle & interest plus $58.33 for insurance and $166.67 for taxes to equal a total monthly payment of about $1123.09.
+For this example, that payment would be $1013.37 in principle & interest, plus $65 for insurance and $166.67 for taxes to equal a total monthly payment of about $1245.04.
 If borrowing 80% or less, it is usually optional to escrow for taxes and insurance.

 Monthly Payments: Use the mortgage calculator on each listing page to estimate your principal & interest payment.